25+ Fintech Statistics You Need To Know in 2023

-20. The global use of mobile payments is set to see an increase of 28% in 2022.
+20. The global use of mobile wallets is set to see a CAGR increase of 11.7% in 2025.

 Fintech Startup Statistics

 Before we continue, a little clarification — a “unicorn” in this context does not mean the glorious mythical horse.
-It’s a privately held startup company, worth over $1 billion.
+It’s a privately held startup company worth over $1 billion.
 Not as glamorous, but still pretty neat.